syves/SensorAPI/README.md

 1. Processing incoming CSV data periodically.
   * If CSV files arrive regularly.
 They should be uploaded to an AWS bucket.
 Then a nightly cron job would run the processing job 'preprocess.py' for each report in reports.
-  Processing is defined in 'models.py'
+  * Processing is defined in 'models.py'

 2. Populate the db.
   * run store_data.py

+3. Todo Items:
-3. If this was in production I would enable caching to improve performance time on sql queries.
-And encrypt secret keys.
+  * If this was in production I would enable caching to improve performance time on sql queries.
+  * And encrypt secret keys.
+  * If I knew how the incoming reports were named I would create an output file for each report.